-MnDOT, working in collaboration with the University of Minnesota's ITS Institute, has obtained funding from USDOT RITA under the Cooperative Intersection Collision Avoidance System (CICAS) program.
-Michigan is also home to CICAS activities, notably those being performed by CAMP, a consortium of automotive companies.
-This program focuses on installing signage at rural intersections to alert drivers as to whether or not the gaps in traffic are large enough to enable vehicles to safely cross the intersection (Starr 2008).
-This project builds on a previous program called Intersection Decision Support that was completed by the ITS Institute.
+MnDOT, working in collaboration with the University of Minnesota's ITS Institute, obtained funding from USDOT RITA under the Cooperative Intersection Collision Avoidance System (CICAS) program.
+Michigan has also been home to CICAS activities, notably those performed by CAMP, a consortium of automotive companies.
+This program focused on installing signage at rural intersections to alert drivers as to whether or not the gaps in traffic are large enough to enable vehicles to safely cross the intersection (Starr 2008).
+This project built on a previous program called Intersection Decision Support that was completed by the ITS Institute.

 Field-testing of CICAS Stop Sign Assist (CICAS-SSA) began in 2010.
 Initial testing was staged near Cannon Falls, Minnesota (US-52 and County State Aid Highway 9) and Spooner, Wisconsin (US-53 and Wisconsin Highway 77).
-In June 2011, two additional tests began near the Minnesota cities of Marshall (Minnesota Highway 23 and County State Aid Highway 7) and Milaca (US-169 and County State Aid Highway 7) and Milaca (US-169 and County State Aid Highway 11).
-Testing will occur at these intersections over the course of three years (ITS Institute 2012).
+In June 2011, two additional tests began near the Minnesota cities of Marshall (Minnesota Highway 23 and County State Aid Highway 7) and Milaca (US-169 and County State Aid Highway 11).
+Testing is scheduled to occur at these intersections over the course of three years (ITS Institute 2012).